Man with laptop infront of city scape

 Health insurance in Hong Kong for foreign expats

-Hong Kong is well-known for being an exceptionally popular destination for expats.
-It’s a bustling city with a vibrant culture, excellent food and great career opportunities for anyone wanting to embark on a new life overseas.
-It also has a very high level of healthcare that’s designed to be fair and accessible to all.
+Aside from being a popular destination for expats, Hong Kong is a bustling city with a vibrant culture, excellent food and great career opportunities for anyone wanting to embark on a new life overseas.

 Hong Kong’s healthcare system as with many other destinations, is a dual system, consisting of both public and private healthcare providers.
 Each sector sticks to the highest possible standards, with well-trained healthcare professionals, many of whom speak English or a second language, as well as modern facilities and state-of-the-art medical equipment.